The Most Popular Children's Books by State

 We had fun determining the most popular children’s book in every state and hope we were able to highlight the importance of education from an early age.
 If you’re still not convinced though, a study composed by the Annie E. Casey Foundation found that 83%, or 6.6 million low-income American children, are at an increased risk of dropping out of high school because they can’t read proficiently by the end of third grade.4

-If you want to be part of the solution, Grand Canyon University offers master’s degree programs that focus on reading education: one at an elementary level and one at a secondary level.
-Both programs are available in-person or online and put you in a position to help students directly, or to find a job in social services, community organizations, or education welfare organizations.
+If you want to be part of the solution, Grand Canyon University offers a master’s degree program that focuses on reading education at an elementary level.
+Both programs are available in-person or online and put you in a position to help students directly or to find a job in social services, community organizations, or education welfare organizations.

 As with reading, it’s never too early to prepare for later education.
 Start looking into taking that next step in your academic career today with GCU.